EdgeGallery/docs/Projects/MECM/MECM_Apm_Contribution.md

  develop
  code

-The local startup of Inventory depends on：
+The local startup of APM depends on：
 ```
 - DataBase
-- APM
 ```
 In order to build a local environment, the final startup sequence is DataBase -> APM